animeshjanai/End_to_end_ML_Project_with_Deployment/README.md

-## End to end Machine Learning project with Deployment
+## End to end regression project with Deployment
+- it is an end to end project